bbc/nmos-auth-server/oauth2_server/README.md

 require_oauth.register_token_validator(bearer_cls())
 ```

-Check the full implementation in `website/oauth2.py`.
+Check the full implementation in `oauth2_server/oauth2.py`.

+**When the Auth Server does not have access to the same databases as the Resource Server,
+use the `ConditionalSecurity` decorator found in `/resource_server/conditional_security`**

 ## OAuth Routes